 Select a newsletter platform and if necessary, install the accompanying plugin for integration so you can have sign-up forms on your website.
-Mailchimp is a great option and is free up to 2,000 subscribers.
+Mailchimp is a great option and is free for up to 2,000 subscribers.
 Flodesk is another option and has gorgeous template designs that are easily customizable.
-I love ConvertKit for its advanced features—if you’re planning to grow your list, then this is a great option for you.
+I love ConvertKit for its advanced features—if you’re planning to grow your list, this is a great option.

 I recently found Kartra, and it was love at first sight.
 It’s an all-in-one system for newsletters, online courses, and funnels.
 It’s so robust that I actually had to watch the training videos!
-Usually, I can just click around and figure things out, not with Kartra, it requires a bit of technical knowledge.
+Usually, I can just click around and figure things out, but not with Kartra; it requires some technical knowledge.

 DESIGN THE HOME PAGE

-You’ve got a couple of options to design your website: (1) You can keep things simple and design a one-page website.
-Or, (2) build a three-page website to get started that includes a Home page, an About page, and a Contact page, and add more pages as you go.
+You’ve got a few options to design your website: (1) You can keep things simple and design a one-page website.
+Or (2) build a three-page website to get started that includes a Home page, an About page, and a Contact page, and add more pages as you go.

 Either way, you’ll want to include the following elements.

-Make sure your website is relevant with typical design features and visually appealing so it’s easy for your potential clients to navigate.
-You want your site to stand out as you only have a few seconds to make a good impression on your potential clients while reflecting you and your brand.
+Ensure your website is relevant with typical design features and visually appealing so it’s easy for your potential clients to navigate.
+You want your site to stand out as you only have a few seconds to make a good impression on your potential clients while reflecting on you and your brand.

-Make sure your website includes well-written copy that clearly states who you are, what you do, and what you sell.
+Ensure your website includes well-written copy that clearly states who you are, what you do, and what you sell.
 Use a tone of voice that reflects you!
-Don’t try to sound stuffy and corporate if you’re a laid-back and go-with-the-flow type of person.
+Don’t try to sound stuffy and corporate if you’re a laid-back, go-with-the-flow person.
 You can and will attract high-level clients by being yourself.
 I’m living proof of this.

 Be sure to open up and tell your potential clients a little bit about you and why you do what you do.